Update, now with N4 skins

 - attack control added, giving both Double/triple modes and everything in between.
 Single mode has also a extra attack

-- Extra Part Linear release presets for fastest/longest release times on low gain reduction (Longest will be similar to a HOLD MODE), The sounds is more reminiscent of a modern comp, possibly better for drums.
+- Extra Part Linear release presets for fastest/longest release times on low gain reduction (Longest will be similar to a HOLD MODE).
+The sound is more reminiscent of a modern comp, possibly better for drums.
 Note these presets are also program dependent, so they will still change the release time on certain material.

 - Clip preset